Liily77/lydianeghad.github.io/README.md

 In this project, you’ll build a program that will take the weight of a package and determine the cheapest way to ship that package using Sal’s Shippers.

 <a href='https://codespaces.new/Liily77/lydianeghad.github.io'><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>

+<h4><strong>Magic 8-Ball</strong></h4>

+Here is part of the second exercise statement :

+The Magic 8-Ball is a popular toy developed in the 1950s for fortune-telling or advice seeking.

+Write a magic8.py Python program that can answer any “Yes” or “No” question with a different fortune each time it executes.

+We’ll be using the following 9 possible answers for our Magic 8-Ball.